NickDJM/accessible-menu-bootstrap-4/README.md

 A JavaScript library to help you generate WAI-ARIA accessible menus with in the DOM using Bootstrap 4.

+This project is an extension of [accessible-menu](https://github.com/NickDJM/accessible-menu) to allow out-of-the-box for Bootstrap 4 compatibility.

 The supported menu types are:

 - [Disclosure Navigation Menus](https://www.w3.org/TR/wai-aria-practices-1.2/examples/disclosure/disclosure-navigation.html)